cysouw/diathesis/text/c04_reflexive.md

 b.  ^* Das erste Zahnrad verklemmt sich mit dem nächsten.
 :::

-Various reciprocal *mit* verbs also exist without reflexive pronoun, but only in a completely different lexical meaning, e.g. *treffen*, which means 'to strike, to hit' without a reflexive pronoun [@Next a], but 'to meet' with a reflexive pronoun [@Next b].
+Various reciprocal *mit* verbs also exist without reflexive pronoun, but only in a completely different lexical meaning, e.g. *treffen*, which means 'to strike, to hit' without a reflexive pronoun [@next a], but 'to meet' with a reflexive pronoun [@next b].
 Likewise, *vertragen* means 'to tolerate something inanimate' without reflexive, but 'to get along with a human' with reflexive.

 :::ex
 a.
 Ich treffe das Tor.